Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-search/README.md

 ```

 Example of an component that displays search results, using the Angular2 router to supply a 'q' parameter containing the
 search term.
-If no router is present pon the page of if the router does not provide such a parameter then an empty
+If no router is present on the page of if the router does not provide such a parameter then an empty
 results page will be shown.

 ```ts